$30.34-$45.44 Hourly / $5,258.93-$7,876.27 Monthly / $63,107.20-$94,515.20 Yearly

 Ability to: evaluate housing information and draw sound conclusions; counsel and communicate effectively with persons of diverse socio-economic backgrounds; prepare and deliver written and oral reports; keep accurate records; establish and maintain effective working relationships with employees, officials, and the public; work with title companies in analyzing reports and offering solutions for changing title clouds, judgments, and liens.

-Graduation from an accredited college or university with a bachelor’s degree in business administration, accounting, finance or a related field and three (3) year of experience in mortgage banking, real estate or credit counseling including experience with federal and or state housing assistance programs; or, an associate’s degree in business administration, accounting, finance or a related field and five (5) years of experience in mortgage banking, real estate, or credit counseling including experience with federal and state housing assistance programs; or an equivalent combination of training and experience.
+Graduation from an accredited college or university with a bachelor’s degree in business administration, accounting, finance or a related field and three (3) year of experience in mortgage banking, real estate or credit counseling including experience with federal and or state housing assistance programs; or, an associate’s degree in business administration, accounting, finance or a related field and five (5) years of experience in mortgage banking, real estate, or credit counseling including experience with federal and state housing assistance programs.